jwagstaff/OmniHelp/_posts/2017-10-18-uploaging-files-to-your-design.md

 - See the **version history** of uploaded files (List of any updates or changes to a specific file)
 - **Delete** the file from the design

-Realize collaborators will have these same abilities when working together on designs.
+Collaborators will have these same abilities when working together on designs.